enfein/mieru/docs/client-install.md

     "httpProxyListenLAN": false
 }
 ```

+Please use a text editor to modify the following fields.

+1. In the `profiles` -> `user` -> `name` property, fill in the username.
+This must be the same as the setting in the proxy server.
+2. In the `profiles` -> `user` -> `password` property, fill in the password.
+This must be the same as the setting in the proxy server.
+3. In the `profiles` -> `servers` -> `ipAddress` property, fill in the public address of the proxy server.
+Both IPv4 and IPv6 addresses are supported.
+4. If you have registered a domain name for the proxy server, please fill in the domain name in `profiles` -> `servers` -> `domainName`.
+Otherwise, do not modify this property.
+5. Fill in `profiles` -> `servers` -> `portBindings` -> `port` with the TCP or UDP port number that mita is listening on.
+The port number must be the same as the one set in the proxy server.
+6. Specify a value between 1280 and 1500 for the `profiles` -> `mtu` property.
+The default value is 1400.
+This value can be different from the setting in the proxy server.
+7. Please specify a value between 1025 and 65535 for the `rpcPort` property.
+8. Please specify a value between 1025 and 65535 for the `socks5Port` property.
+This port cannot be the same as `rpcPort`.
+9. If the client needs to provide proxy services to other devices on the LAN, set the `socks5ListenLAN` property to `true`.
+10. If you want to enable HTTP / HTTPS proxy, Please specify a value between 1025 and 65535 for the `httpProxyPort` property.
+This port cannot be the same as `rpcPort` or `socks5Port`.
+If the client needs to provide HTTP / HTTPS proxy services to other devices on the LAN, set the `httpProxyListenLAN` property to `true`.
+If you want to disable HTTP / HTTPS proxy, please delete `httpProxyPort` and `httpProxyListenLAN` property.

+If you have multiple proxy servers installed, or one server listening on multiple ports, you can add them all to the client settings.
+Each time a new connection is created, mieru will randomly select one of the servers and one of the ports. **If you are using multiple servers, make sure that each server has the mita proxy service started.**

 Assuming the file name of this configuration file is `client_config.json`, call command `mieru apply config client_config.json` to write the configuration after it has been modified.